Gifts in Wills

 Why should I make a Will?

-Your will is one of the most important documents that you’ll make in your lifetime.
-Having a will means that you can decide how your estate is distributed.
+Your Will is one of the most important documents that you’ll make in your lifetime.
+Having a Will means that you can decide how your estate is distributed after you die.
 It is the only way you can guarantee that your family, friends and favourite causes get what you want from your estate.
-If you die without a will (intestate) your husband, wife or registered civil partner will not automatically inherit your entire estate and you will have no control over where your estate goes after your death.
-To ensure your personal wishes are carried out you should make a Will.
+If you die without a Will (intestate) your husband, wife or registered civil partner will not automatically inherit your entire estate.
+You will have no control over where your estate goes after your death.
+To ensure your personal wishes are carried out, you should make a Will.